Mary Aloysia Hardey: Life

 She was named Provincial Superior in 1844.
 In this capacity, she made ten voyages to Europe, five to Cuba, and constant journeyings, acting either as Mother Provincial or Visitatrix (the office of an outside examiner of community life).
 Her main concern was not the founding of convents but the formation of fervent religious as consecrated teachers.
 During the American Civil War, with Northern leaders her influence was exerted on behalf of Southern convents and she herself, passing through contending armies, brought aid to the southwestern houses.
 Benefactions went to Cuban homes, 1860–70; to Chicago, after its great fire; to France, 1870–71; to the South, when ravaged with fever.

 In 1859 she suffered a stroke that impaired her ability to write, and she was forced to dictate here letters to a secretary.

 She provided twenty-five free schools in the States and Canada.
 Kenwood in Albany, New York, became her residence and the novices' home in 1866 when she erected the buildings which later contained the general novitiate for North America.

 In 1871 she was appointed Assistant Superior General, an office requiring residence in the general motherhouse in Paris.
 She inspected first, as Visitatrix, all convents of the Society in the United States and Canada and embarked for Europe in 1872.
 She aided the various Superiors General in visitations and foundations of French and Spanish convents, still supervising those of America.
 She came back to America on her official visits in 1874, 1878, 1882.
 In 1884 she returned to Paris as member of the general council.
-A severe illness struck her down on June 17, 1886.
+She died in Paris on June 17, 1886.